 The impact of the “great recession” has hit many people very hard, which could account for the number of uninsured drivers plying the roadways in and around Baltimore, Bowie, Annapolis and the District.
 But the thought of unlicensed motor vehicle operators driving around our communities just adds that much more anxiety for individuals and families concerned with their health, safety and well-being, as well as that of their family members.

-As experienced auto accident attorneys, the legal team at the law offices of Lebowitz & Mzhen, LLC, shares the concern that the threat of unlicensed drivers present on our public roads.
+As experienced auto accident attorneys, the legal team at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, shares the concern that the threat of unlicensed drivers present on our public roads.
 Whether one finds themselves involved in a car, truck or motorcycle accident along a rural route, beltway or interstate, the thought that an accident may have been caused not only by a negligent driver, but that the responsible party should never have been operating a car or truck in the first place can be very upsetting.